1vipulp/node-microservice-with-serverless/README.md

 # Why to follow this structure ?
 - Because this will saparate all the logic and the main factor is code complexity.
 I would suggest to use this flatten structure for neat and clean code.

+I would suggest to use https://github.com/kisstkondoros/codemetrics this plugin for development.
+Your code complexity should not exceed to 10.